and by appointment

 World: An Anthology, trans.
 Kevin Crossley-Holland

-Beowulf: A New Verse Translation, trans.
+Beowulf: A New Verse Translation, 2nd ed., trans.
 R. M. Liuzza

 This course covers the earliest English literature, both poetry and prose, and examines representative texts from a wide-ranging set of forms--riddle, elegy, epic, etc. Because all readings are in translation, no reading ability in Old English is necessary.